chorenzo-dev/recipes-core/code-quality/setup-code-formatting/prompt.md

    - Identify which languages have formatters configured

 ## Expected Output
-- code-formatting.exists: Whether any code formatter is configured for the project
+- setup-code-formatting.installed: Whether formatter tools are installed and available
-- code-formatting.applied: Whether formatting appears to be consistently enforced
+- setup-code-formatting.configured: Whether formatter configuration files are properly set up
-- code-formatting.variant: The specific formatter tool detected (if any)
+- setup-code-formatting.variant: The specific formatter tool configured (if any)